awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-describing-volumes.md

 Total # of avail free bytes  : 18113204224
 ```

+**Tip**
+You can also use the CloudWatch agent to collect disk space usage metrics from an Amazon EC2 instance without connecting to the instance\.
+For more information, see [ Create the CloudWatch agent configuration file](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/create-cloudwatch-agent-configuration-file.html) and [Installing the CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html) in the *Amazon CloudWatch User Guide*\.
+If you need to monitor disk space usage for multiple instances, you can install and configure the CloudWatch agent on those instances using Systems Manager\.
+For more information, see [ Installing the CloudWatch agent using Systems Manager](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/installing-cloudwatch-agent-ssm.html)\.

 For information about viewing free disk space on a Linux instance, see [View free disk space](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-describing-volumes.html#ebs-view-free-disk-space) in the *Amazon EC2 User Guide for Linux Instances*\.